 - ✅ Chronology — do your bank statements cover the correct period?

-→ Book a Document Review Session to have a professional review your package before submission.
+→ Explore the Schengen Blueprint package to have a professional review your package before submission.

 This guide is updated regularly based on publicly available embassy requirements.
 Last reviewed: February 2026.
 This is educational guidance only — not legal advice.